rep-movsd/dh-fast-code-contest/002-palt/README.md

 The minimum error possible for any palette is what the reference program above generates.
 Assume your entry takes time T and has average pixel error E, let reference error be R

-Let (1 - R) be the accuracy ratio of the reference (call it Q) Let (1 - E) be the accuracy ratio of your implementation (call it P)

-T is divided by P/Q to get your final time
+    Let (1 - R) be the accuracy ratio of the reference (call it Q) Let (1 - E) be the accuracy ratio of your implementation (call it P) T is multipled by P/Q to get your final time

-The logic being that less accurate results are penalized proportionally
+The logic being that less accurate results are penalized proportionally If your implementation accuracy matches the reference then the penalty

 For example lets say:

     Reference produces an error (R) of 9.12% i.e. 0.0912
-    Implementation 1 produces an error (E1) of 12.1% i.e. 0.0121 and takes 10 seconds
+    Implementation 1 produces an error (E1) of 13% i.e. 0.13 and takes 10 seconds
-    Implementation 2 produces an error (E2) of 10.3% i.e. 0.0103 and takes 11 seconds
+    Implementation 2 produces an error (E2) of 10% i.e. 0.10 and takes 10.2 seconds

     Q = 1 - R = 0.9088
-    P1 = 1 - E1 = 0.879
+    P1 = 1 - E1 = 0.87
-    P2 = 1 - E2 = 0.897
+    P2 = 1 - E2 = 0.90

-    Accuracy ratio for P1 = P1/Q = 0.799
+    Accuracy ratio for P1 = P1/Q = 0.957
-    Accuracy ratio for P2 = P2/Q = 0.717
+    Accuracy ratio for P2 = P2/Q = 0.990

 Adjusted times are

-    Implementation 1 => 10 * 0.799 = 7.90
+    Implementation 1 => 10.0 / 0.957 = 10.45
-    Implementation 2 => 11 * 0.717 = 7.89
+    Implementation 2 => 10.2 / 0.990 = 10.30

 So implementation 2 wins